What UK tax do I pay on my overseas pension?

 This is a complex area and we strongly recommend you seek advice on your individual circumstances.
 In particular, please note we do not cover the UK taxation of overseas pension lump sums, which may be treated differently.
 Where the overseas pension income is not a regular, periodic payment having the nature of an annuity, or if there is any doubt as to the nature of the pension income – for example, if an overseas pension fund is accessed flexibly – you should seek advice as the treatment can vary.

-1. What is the tax position under UK domestic law?
+Tax position under UK domestic law

 If the pension is not in scope of UK tax (in other words, it is exempt) under UK domestic law, then no tax is due and you do not need to report the pension.
 You do not need to consider a double tax agreement.